Sensei

 at Kageyama and at other dojos, as well as organized and facilitated

 outdoor training activities and events for other students.
-Currently Jason instructs at Seiren Dojo and is senpai (senior student) of Kageyama Dojo.
+He travels to Japan for training with his teacher every two years.
+Currently, Sensei Smith is Dojo Cho of and instructs at Seiren Dojo as well as being senpai (senior student) of Kageyama Dojo.

 successfully tested for his Shodan under Shidoshi Tremblay in February

 2003.
-In July 2004 Jason was granted the rank of Shidoshi-ho in the
+In November 2015 Jason was granted the rank of Shidoshi in the

 Sensei

-Smith is a novice practitioner of kyudo, or traditional Japanese archery,
+Smith also is a practitioner of Kyudo, traditional Japanese archery,

 Greg Tremblay